 I did this trail as part of my Lands End to John O’Groats walk, and thoroughly enjoyed it.

-Glasgow is an interesting city, it’s well worth spending some time there.
+Glasgow is an interesting city – it’s well worth spending some time here.
 A walk through the parks along the river is recommended.

-There are surfaced footpaths and pavements until Maryhill, then riverside paths, and open countryside to Milngavie, (pronounced Mill-guy).
-The route follows, the three rivers of the Allander, Kelvin and Clyde.
+There are surfaced footpaths and pavements on the Kelvin Walkway until Maryhill, then riverside paths and open countryside to Milngavie (pronounced Mill-guy).
+The route follows the three rivers: the Allander, Kelvin and Clyde.

 Once out of Glasgow the path was fairly quiet.
 So as the light faded, I was able to camp beside the river not far off the path, and didn’t see anyone.

-Some of the paths may be muddy, if it has been raining, and they may get a little overgrown latter in the year.
-But they were easy to follow and well walked.
+Some of the paths may be muddy if it has been raining, and they may get a little overgrown later in the year.
+However, they were easy to follow and well walked.

 Milngavie is a nice town and surprisingly busy.
 It has a good selection of pubs, cafes and shops.
-In the hour or so, that I was sat in a cafe.
-I sore at least 20 people walk past with rusksacks, heading for the start of the West Highland Way.
+In the hour or so that I was sat in a cafe, I saw at least 20 people walk past with rucksacks, heading for the start of the West Highland Way.

-If you are continuing on, there is a large Tesco’s superstore on the edge of town, if you need to resupply.
+If you are continuing on and need to resupply, there is a large Tesco’s superstore on the edge of town.